Cognitive Processes: Key Mechanisms of Information Processing in the Brain

 • Perception

-These include laboratory experiments, brain imaging techniques, and computational modeling.
+Researchers in the field utilize various methods to explore mental processes, such as laboratory experiments, brain imaging techniques, and computational modeling.

-Cognition and Mental Processes
+Cognition and Mental Activities

-1. Perception: Interpreting sensory information
+1. Perception: Interpreting sensory data

-2. Attention: Focusing on specific stimuli
+2. Attention: Concentrating on particular stimuli

-3. Memory: Storing and retrieving information
+3. Memory: Storing and recalling information

-4. Language: Comprehending and producing communication
+4. Language: Understanding and producing communication

-5. Reasoning: Drawing conclusions from available information
+5. Reasoning: Making inferences based on available information

 Cognitive Science and Neuroscience

-Key research methods include:
+Primary research techniques include:

 • fMRI (functional magnetic resonance imaging)